 Outside organizations may provide travel scholarships or stipends to student activists or academics.
 One example is the scholarship from Speech First.
 Google searches including the keywords “student conference travel funding” can yield results.
 It may take some fishing through search results, but there is funding out there for student civic and political engagement.

 Secure a first-time corporate sponsor

 SSDP students and alumni who secure a first-time corporate conference sponsor can earn one free conference registration.
 Contact email@example.com with questions about this opportunity.

-This scholarship fund aids non US SSDP members to attend the conference.
+This scholarship fund aids non-US SSDP members to attend the conference.
 The international network has grown rapidly over the last year and we hope to bring as a diverse and representative group of people from our network to the conference.
-The fund intends to aid these members to finance the additional travel costs they incur traveling to the US.
-This includes, but is not limited to: international flights, visa application fees, additional lodging costs, additional transport.
+The fund intends to aid these members finance their data costs to attend the virtual conference.

 This scholarship will be awarded to members of the international network whose activities have had significant impact.
 Preference will be given to those from the global south and those who have not previously attended a SSDP Conference.